elastos/Elastos/README.md

-# IPFS is Blockchain Powered Internet
+# Elastos is Blockchain Powered Internet

 Welcome to Elastos!
 Why not [watch a video intrudction](https://youtu.be/2aOWfV-CZhs) to get started?